What Are The Principles Of Critical Thinking

 Q: How can critical thinking benefit me in my career?

 A: Critical thinking is highly valued in the workplace.
-It can help you solve problems, make better decisions, communicate effectively, and adapt to change.
+Worth adding: it can help you solve problems, make better decisions, communicate effectively, and adapt to change.
 Employers often seek candidates who possess strong critical thinking skills.

 Conclusion